Jackson513ye/Mask2Cluster/include/m2c/README.md

 - Validate clusters via minimum/maximum point counts and bounding diameter before accepting the first qualifying cluster.
 - Optionally support voxel downsampling through a `voxel` parameter, using `pcl::VoxelGrid` when enabled.

+Current placeholder declarations:
+- `types.h` exposes the shared point type aliases, the pose wrapper holding reference point C, and configuration parameters used to steer clustering.

 The header files added in this stage are placeholders only; implementations and full interfaces will be introduced in later milestones.